CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 ### Iterators

-Python defines an object type for taking each item from an structured data type, one after another.
-Any time you use a loop, explicitly or implicitly, to go over a group of items, that is iteration.
+Python defines an object type for taking each item from a structured data type, one after another.
+Any time you use a loop, explicitly or implicitly, to go over a group of items that is an iteration.

-An **iterable** is an object that has an __iter__ method which returns an iterator, or which defines a __getitem__ method that can take sequential indexes starting from zero.
+An **iterable** is an object that has a __iter__ method which returns an iterator, or which defines a __getitem__ method that can take sequential indexes starting from zero.

 An **iterator** is an object with a next (Python 2) or __next__ (Python 3) method.